AdelaideB9/ctfc-constitution/README.md

 ## Registration

-The Club will be registered with the Union, and will renew registration as required.
+The Club will be registered with YouXf, and will renew registration as required.

 ## Not for Profit